AI Copywriting: How to Maintain Brand Voice While Using Automation

 A fashion retailer needed to update 2,000 product descriptions for a new season.
 Using Descript for video-to-text and Jasper for creative copy, they fed the AI the "Brand Persona" of a "Personal Stylist Best Friend."
 By including "vibe" keywords in the metadata, the AI-generated descriptions saw a 15% higher conversion rate compared to the previous year’s human-written, but hurried, descriptions.

-Feature Generic AI Output Brand-Aligned Automation Impact on E-E-A-T
+Feature Generic AI Output Brand-Aligned Impact on E-E-A-T

-Tone Neutral or overly chipper Emotionally calibrated Medium: Builds Trust
+Tone Neutral or chipper Emotionally calibrated Medium: Trust

-Formatting Standard blocks Structured for user UX High: Experience
+Formatting Standard blocks Structured for UX High: Experience

 Avoiding Common Pitfalls